-House of Hope Animal Rescue is a 501(c)(3) non-profit based in Cecil County, MD and run by a 100% volunteer staff.
-Not a single donation dollar goes to pay anyone – all of it goes to the medical, transportation, and fostering expenses needed to help dogs that have found themselves in high-kill shelters throughout the southern US, by absolutely no fault of their own.
+House of Hope Animal Rescue is a 501(c)(3) non-profit based in Cecil County, MD, and run by a 100% volunteer staff.
+Not a single donated dollar goes to pay anyone – all of it goes to the medical, transportation, and fostering expenses needed to help our dogs.

-House of Hope founder, Patti Clifton, has always been an animal lover, starting her career as the youngest licensed female horse trainer at Delaware Park.
-She trained horses for 22 years, racing all over the country.
-She had adopted Lucy, a black lab mix, from the Delaware SPCA and had a special bond with this loving girl.
-Lucy became her “heart dog” and when she crossed the Rainbow Bridge in 2010, Patti was devastated.
-She wanted to do something to honor Lucy’s loving spirit and decided that she needed to start a rescue to give other “Lucy-s” a chance.
-In May 2010, Patti rescued Hope, another black lab mix, from a shelter in Georgia.
-Hope was severely ill and required round-the-clock care.
-But Hope was a fighter, and her strength and courage inspired Patti to name her newly found rescue after her, and so was born the House of Hope Animal Rescue.
+House of Hope’s founder, Patti Clifton, has always been an animal lover.
+She started her career as the youngest licensed female horse trainer at Delaware Park and continued to train horses all over the country for 22 years.
+She had adopted Lucy, a black lab mix, from the Delaware SPCA and had a special bond with her – Lucy was her “heart dog”.
+When Lucy crossed the rainbow bridge in 2010, Patti wanted to do something to honor her loving spirit.
+She decided to start a rescue that would give “other Lucy’s” a chance!
+In May of 2010, Patti rescued Hope (another black lab mix) from a shelter in GA.
+Hope was severely ill and required round-the-clock care to recover.
+Hope’s strength and courage inspired the name of Patti’s new rescue – House of Hope Rescue was born.